Tottenham transfer news: Spurs secure €60m deal to sign Real Betis star Giovani Lo Celso | Goal.com

 The midfielder made six appearances for Argentina at the Copa America, starting four while providing a goal in a 2-0 win over Venezuela.

+Dybala's image rights, which are owned by external company 'Image Star', have proven to be a major stumbling block while the ex-Palermo attacker's salary demands could also see the deal collapse.

+Talks are set to continue in London, but all parties face a race against time to get the transfer over the line before the 5pm BST (12pm ET) deadline on Thursday.

-He becomes Spurs' second major midfield signing of the summer, following Tanguy Ndombele.
+Lo Celso, though, will become Spurs' second major midfield signing of the summer following Tanguy Ndombele.